harmesy/harmesy.github.io/_posts/2013-08-20-promises-deferrals-and-headaches.md

 <p class="lead">The following will be using the jQuery version of promises.</p>

 I am in the process of trying to improve my async js coding abilities, and as a part of that process I'm trying to wrap my feeble mind around using promises.
-One area that had be confused was the use of `then` (or the depretiated `pipe` in older documentation).
+One area that had be confused was the use of `then` (or the depreciated `pipe` in older documentation).

 The regular example I've seen is this scenario: You are making one ajax call to a resource that basically sets up a subsequent ajax call to another resource.
 So for example.